JuliaNocera/globalFashionSample/README.md

 `cd globalFashionSample` && `npm install `

-You are ready to run it!
+- You are ready to run it!

-type `node server.js` in your command line and open your browser to http://localhost:8100/
+Type `node server.js` in your command line and open your browser to http://localhost:8100/